AADad578/CS180/README.md

 ## ServerTester Class - Ankur Raghavan

 This testing class tests every method in the Server class by comparing expected values to the true values using assertEquals.
 Additionally it tests the throwing of InvalidInputException by using the fail() method if it does not throw the error.
 It also tests saving and recalling the database.

-## GUI Class - Ankur Raghavan

-This class will handle the GUI and will be called by the Client class.
-It does not have a testing class at the moment because none of the methods are able to be tested automatically as they cause GUI changes.

 ## InvalidInputException - Ankur Raghavan